Moor View Touring Park is surrounded by beautiful Devon countryside with enchanting views towards Dartmoor close to the South Devon coast.

 Over 60,s discounts, All year round!

-Each of our hand standing pitches have, 16 amp electric, free wi-fi, drinking water on pitch, grey waste water hook up on pitch.
+All of our pitches have, 16 amp electric, free wi-fi, drinking water on the pitch and grey wastewater hook up on the pitch.

 Immaculately kept grounds with mature trees and shrubs give Moor View Touring Park a garden atmosphere.